 You can have similar results when photographing at the farm in the evening.
 The light is beautiful.
 The amount of the visitors, however, exceeds the number of the guests strolling around the fields in the morning.

 Afternoon light makes it rather difficult to capture the beauty of The Flower Fields.
 Harsh glares settles on the flowers, accentuating their shadows.
-You can still get pretty good images, but expect to spend more time at editing them.
+You can still get some pretty good images, but expect to spend more time editing them.

 Here’s a trick.
-You can visit The Flower Fields in Carlsbad on a cloudy day to get away from the flares and long shadows, afternoon enemies of your perfect pictures.
+You can visit The Flower Fields in Carlsbad on a cloudy day to get away from the flares and long shadows, the afternoon enemies of your perfect pictures.

 Bring Extra Battery and Memory Card

 You will want to take plenty of pictures.
 It’s an almost proven fact.
 The colorful idyll of The Flower Fields in Carlsbad it too good to just snap a pic and be done.
-From shooting your family to capturing the beauty of a single flower or field, you won’t even notice how thousands of digital images pile up on your camera.
+From shooting your family to capturing the beauty of a single flower or field, you won’t even notice how thousands of digital images pile up on your memory card.

 Get Permit for Professional Photography

-While the amateurs can photograph the flowers all day long, professional photoshoots must be arrange at least 10 days prior to your visit to The Flower Fields at Carlsbad Ranch.
+While the amateurs can photograph the flowers all day long, the professional photoshoots must be arrange at least 10 days prior to your visit to The Flower Fields at Carlsbad Ranch.
 The farm prohibits using excessive camera and video equipment without a permit.
 Moreover, a written approval is required to use the photos for commercial purposes, including selling prints.